grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 You might be tempted to set a lower value for [`preAllocatedVUs` and use `maxVUs` option](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/) to autoscale the test. `maxVUs` is the maximum number of VUs to allow during the test run, which defaults to `preAllocatedVUs` when not set.
 However, it's usually best to leave the default value for `maxVUs` and increase the `preAllocatedVUs`.
 In this way, the VUs are allocated before the test starts and will be used when (and only if) necessary.

 Allocating VUs in the middle of the test can be costly in terms of CPU resources in the load generator instance, and can skew the tests.
-Preallocating VUs will allow the test to start with all the VUs available with no need to wait to allocate more when needed in the middle of the test run.
+With preallocating VUs, the test starts with all the VUs available―no need to wait to allocate more when needed in the middle of the test run.

 ### Other rate options